-The Gregg W. Stabler Treatment Plant is located on Koontz Road near Highway 64 West, Lexington, NC.
+The Gregg W. Stabler Treatment Plant is located on Koontz Road near Highway 64 West, Lexington, North Carolina.
 Our source water is the Yadkin River.

-The Yadkin River begins in Blowing Rock, where it starts out as a small stream and follows along Highway 321 and then along State Road 268, deepening as other tributaries feed into the Yadkin.
+The Yadkin River begins in Blowing Rock, where it starts out as a small stream and follows along Highway 321 and then along State Road 268, deepening as other tributaries feed into it.
 The Yadkin then feeds into the W. Kerr Scott Dam Reservoir.
 The W. Kerr Scott Dam is an earthen dam built in 1960 by the Army Corps of Engineers for flood control.
-The reservoir has 125 miles of shoreline that holds up to 112,000 acre-feet of water, or 36.5 billion gallons.
+The reservoir has 125 miles of shoreline and holds up to 112,000 acre-feet of water, or 36.5 billion gallons.
 (An acre-foot is one acre of water one foot deep, or 325,000 gallons.)
 A minimum flow must be released through the dam to keep a constant supply of water flowing down the Yadkin.

-During 2019, Davidson Water, Inc., purchased water from the City of Winston-Salem and the City of Archdale to supplement peak usage or emergency needs.
-To obtain a Water Quality Report from the City of Winston-Salem or the City of Archdale, please contact them:
+During 2020 Davidson Water Inc. purchased water from the City of Winston-Salem and the City of Archdale to supplement peak usage or emergency needs.
+To obtain a Water Quality Report from the City of Winston-Salem or the City of Archdale, please call the numbers below: